-We’re back with part two of our Summer Reading Guide!
+We’re back with part two of our Reading Guide!
 We hope you enjoyed finding a book or two from our recommended fantasy books.
 There was certainly plenty to choose from—and be sure to let us know what you read and loved.

 We hope this will make your summer reading extra fun, extra magical, and extra special.
 Please share with us on Instagram which books you chose from the below list and why, as we love hearing from you!
 Also, there’s a handy Book Log Guide below so you can keep track of what you’ve read and what you think about each book.